-The cruise vacationer can choose between a super range of cruises from Sydney.
+The cruise vacationer can choose between a wide range of cruises from Sydney.

-Novice cruisers may appreciate the popular 3 day cruises to nowhere, which give a great introduction for cruising.
-7 Day itineraries include sunny subtropical Queensland, or verdant Tasmania.
-Slightly longer 9 or 10 day cruises journey to the wonderful beaches of the Pacific islands New Caledonia and Vanuatu.
-14 day itineraries take in a circumnavigation of New Zealand, or a journey to the stunning Pacific islands of Fiji, New Caledonia and Vanuatu.
+Novice cruisers may appreciate the popular 3 day cruises to nowhere, which give a great introduction to cruising.
+7 day itineraries include sunny subtropical Queensland, or verdant Tasmania.
+Slightly longer 9 or 10 day cruises visit the stunning Pacific islands of New Caledonia, Vanuatu, and Fiji.
+14 day itineraries take in the circumnavigation of New Zealand.

 Longer cruises include trips to the oriental wonders of China and Japan, or the ambitious circumnavigation of the Australian continent.